 - Barbie Doll Anatomy: Chris' spirit is brought to the other world without his clothes, but his genitals are obscured by a large black spot.

-- But Not Too Foreign: Chris.
+- But Not Too Foreign: Chris is only half-American, his other half being Japanese.

 - Breaking the Fourth Wall: When Chris is transported to the other world, he asks if The Narrator is a ghost.